Learn More

 News

-How SLES Helps NDIS Participants Develop Workplace Skills
+How Youth Employment Assistance (formerly SLES) Helps Develop Workplace Skills

 Shared Experience

-How SLES Helps NDIS Participants Develop Workplace Skills
+How Youth Employment Assistance (formerly SLES) Helps Develop Workplace Skills

-The School Leaver Employment Support (SLES) is a type of support program offered through the National Disability Insurance Scheme (NDIS) to help young individuals with disabilities transition from school to the workplace.
+The Youth Employment Assistance (formerly known as School Leaver Employment Support or SLES) is a type of support program offered through the National Disability Insurance Scheme (NDIS) to help young individuals with disabilities transition from school to the workplace.

 Its main objective is to help NDIS participants like yourself develop the skills they need in order to become successful members of the workforce.

-As one of the top NDIS employment support providers in Australia, The Personnel Group is committed to helping NDIS participants get ready to be part of the workforce by delivering specialised SLES training.
-This training is designed to improve the workplace skills of NDIS participants with SLES funding in the following ways:
+As one of the top NDIS employment support providers in Australia, The Personnel Group is committed to helping young NDIS participants get ready to be part of the workforce by delivering specialised Youth Employment Assistance (formerly SLES).
+This training is designed to improve the workplace skills of NDIS participants with specialised funding in the following ways:

 Personalised Plan Development

-Our SLES training begins with the development of an individual plan that’s specifically tailored to your needs, conditions, and ambitions.
-In order to provide comprehensive SLES support, we collaborate with you, your family, caregivers, and other stakeholders to develop your personalised plan.
+Our Youth Employment training begins with the development of an individual plan that’s specifically tailored to your needs, conditions, and ambitions.
+In order to provide comprehensive Youth Employment Assistance support, we collaborate with you, your family, caregivers, and other stakeholders to develop your personalised plan.

 Through this plan, we are able to clearly identify the types of support that you’ll need to achieve your employment goals.